-Taxonomy-aligned activities are expressed as a share of : - turnover reflecting the share of revenue from green activities of investee companies
+- turnover reflecting the share of revenue from green activities of investee companies - Capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy - Operational expenditure (OpEx) reflecting green operational activities of investee companies.

-- Capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy directly enable other activities to make a substantial contribution to an environmental objective .
-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental

+objective .

+Transitional

+activities are

+activities for which

+low-carbon

+alternatives are not

+yet available and

+among others have

+greenhouse gas

+emission levels

+corresponding to the

+best performance .